 Ninety’s Meetings tool helps you focus on the content of your meeting, not how you’re going to navigate it.
 Get a free 30-day trial of Ninety now.

-The five elements of effective meetings are also referred to as the Five C's:
+The five elements of effective meetings are:

 Engage meeting participants by telling them a story about the topic.
 Studies show that storytelling helps increase message retention by activating areas of the brain that process language and experience events.

 Focus is on shared information for clarity rather than including the breadth of knowledge, so participants are not overwhelmed.

 Throughout the meeting, present accurate information that conforms to fairness and logic.

 Make dialogue a key ingredient of meetings.
 Real dialogue encourages questions, clarifications, and ultimately, greater buy-in from participants.

 End the meeting by including a direct request, next steps, or a plan of action.
 Ninety’s software can help you assign those next steps and will archive everything that was discussed.

 For us, understanding how to run an effective meeting comes down to five things:

 - Making sure we’re on top of the things that matter.